-The latest report on underage tobacco sales enforcement, just released by the New York State Department of Health, shows that during the 18 months ending March 31, 2012, fully 95 percent of stores refused to sell tobacco to undercover minors working with health inspectors -- the highest compliance rate since the enforcement program began 14 years earlier.
+The latest report on underage tobacco sales enforcement, newly posted by the New York State Department of Health (available here) shows that during the 12 months ending March 31, 2016, 95.8 percent of stores refused to sell tobacco to undercover minors working with health inspectors – the highest compliance rate since the inspection program began in 1998.

-"In 1998, nearly one in five of these sting operations resulted in the sale of tobacco to a minor," said NYACS President Jim Calvin.
-"Now, the failure rate has dropped to only one in 20.
+"Twenty years ago, nearly one in five of these stings resulted in a sale to a minor," said NYACS President Jim Calvin.
+"Today, the failure rate is less than one in 20.
 That's terrific progress.
-But even one sale of cigarettes to a minor is too many, so retailers must keep striving for 100 percent compliance."
+But even one underage sale is too many, so retailers must remain highly vigilant every minute of every day."

-The report highlights the accomplishments of the state's Adolescent Tobacco Use Prevention Act (ATUPA), which requires retailers to verify the age of tobacco purchasers.
-A first violation can cost a store a fine of $300 to $1,000; a second brings a fine up to $1,500 and possible suspension of the store's tobacco and lottery licenses for six months.
+The report highlights the accomplishments of the state's Adolescent Tobacco Use Prevention Act (ATUPA), which requires retailers to verify the age of tobacco purchasers in order to prevent minors from purchasing cigarettes, e-cigarettes, or other tobacco products.
+A first violation can cost a store a $300 to $1,000 fine.
+A second brings a fine of $500 to $1,500 plus possible suspension of the store's tobacco and lottery licenses for six months.

 Calvin attributed the improvement in underage sales prevention to two main factors:

 - Diligent ATUPA enforcement by state and local health departments; and